Best Cheap Health Insurance in Indiana (2025)

 Anthem Blue Cross and Blue Shield (BCBS) has the best health insurance in Indiana for most people.

-Anthem has great customer satisfaction, and its large doctor network makes it easy to get medical care.
+Plus, its large doctor network makes it easy to get medical care.
 Its plans are also affordable.
-The cheapest Silver plan costs just $317 per month.
-It's also the most popular company in Indiana, selling over half of all plans in the state.
+The cheapest Silver plan from Anthem costs just $317 per month.
+It's also the most popular company in Indiana, selling more than half of all plans in the state.

 Best-rated health insurance companies in Indiana